Hoku: Early life

 Hoku was born Hoku Christian Ho on June 10, 1981, on the island of Oahu (the most populous of the Hawaiian Islands), the daughter of entertainer Don Ho and Patricia Swallie.
 Her given name, Hoku, is the Hawaiian word for star.
 Her father was hapa, of Native Hawaiian, Chinese, Portuguese, German, and Dutch descent.
 She has one full sibling, a younger sister named Kaimana, and eight half-siblings.
-For a time, Clements lived in the affluent Honolulu neighborhood Diamond Head, with Don, Patricia, Kaimana, Don's ex-girlfriend Elizabeth Guevara, and Don and Elizabeth's two daughters.
+For a time, Clements lived in the affluent Honolulu neighborhood of Diamond Head, with Don, Patricia, Kaimana, Don's ex-girlfriend Elizabeth Guevara, and Don and Elizabeth's two daughters.

 Hoku frequently performed with her father, who taught her how to write songs, as a child.
 She was initially unaware of her father's fame, learning from people's reactions after realizing who her father was.
 "I thought everyone's parents had shows at night," she said.
 She graduated from La Pietra.